ouracademy/templateAngular2/README.md

 ## Deploy using Heroku

-Please go to branch : prod.
+If you are in github please go to the prod branch, if you are in npm go to github, and select the branch prod.